Fibered Universal Algebra for First-Order Logics: Introduction

 Towards (1), we define a weak logic $ \m{L}^{m} $ such that whenever a logic $ \m{L} $ is stronger than $ \m{L}^{m} $, each $ \m{L} $-theory $ T $ defines a classifying prop-category $ (\m{C}_{T},P_{T}) $ in $ \FA$, which contains a generic $ T $-model $ G $ in $ (\m{C}_{T},P_{T}) $.
-Such a logic $ \m{L} $ is called \textit{adequate} and $ \m{L} \supseteq \m{L}^{m} $ is also necessary for $ \m{L} $ to be adequate.
 Moreover, $ \m{L}^{m} $ has a complete semantics with respect to the class of all of its classifying prop-categories (Theorem \ref{thm: FAsL is a complete semnatics for Lm.}), as do many natural extensions of $ \m{L}^m $ by the addition of various sequent rules (Theorem \ref{thm: General Completeness Theorem}).
-We then develop an algebraic view of the prop-categorical semantics of a logic $ \m{L} $ in analogy with the algebraic approach to providing semantics for propositional logics.
+We then develop an algebraic view of the prop-categorical semantics of a logic $ \m{L} $ in analogy with the algebraic approach to the semantics of propositional logics.
 In this view, a full sub-2-category $ \FA_{\m{L}} $ of $ \FA $ replaces the usual quasivariety of algebras forming the algebraic semantics of a propositional logic and we define the kernel of a morphism (Definition \ref{defn: Kernel of a morphism.}) to give an algebraic/morphic view of logical entailment.
 These results are directly applied to formulate and prove the later ``fibered'' universal algebraic results.

 After singling out the class of first-order logics which have nice categorical semantics, in the second part of the paper, we develop a ``fibered universal algebra'' for $\FA $.
 The internal logic of a prop-category $ (\m{C},P)$ in $ \FA $ is defined and shown to be an $ \m{L}^{m} $-theory $ T $, such that $ (\m{C}_{T},P_{T}) \equiv (\m{C},P) $ in $ \FA $.
 Subprop-categories and morphic images of prop-categories are defined and $ \FA $ is shown to have arbitrary products.
 The logical properties of products and subprop-categories are considered which mirror the logical properties of submatrices and products of matrices respectively in the matrix semantics of AAL \cite[p.
 183]{Font2016}.